 Frontotemporal dementia is one of the less common forms of dementia.
 The term covers a range of specific conditions.
 It is sometimes called Pick's disease or frontal lobe dementia.
-This factsheet explains what frontotemporal dementia is, who gets it, and the symptoms.
+This page explains what frontotemporal dementia is, who gets it, and the symptoms.
 It also describes how it is diagnosed and the treatment and care that is available.

 The word frontotemporal refers to the two lobes of the brain that are damaged in this form of dementia.
 The frontal lobes of the brain - situated behind the forehead - control behaviour and emotions, particularly on the right side of the brain.
 They also control language, usually on the left.
 The temporal lobes - on either side of the brain - have many roles.
 On the left side, the temporal lobe controls the understanding of words.